 - Avocado Browning: If you’re not serving immediately, cover the avocado spread with plastic wrap pressed directly on the surface to minimize oxidation.

 - Egg Doneness: Four and a half minutes will give you a runny yolk.
 If you prefer a firmer yolk, let the egg simmer for an additional minute or so.

 - Serving Size: The recipe can easily be doubled or halved; just make sure to adjust the poaching water and avocado spread accordingly.

 Toast some English muffins until they’re golden and crispy.
 Slather on that beautiful avocado mix you just made, crown it with a perfectly poached egg, and sprinkle some more red pepper flakes for that extra kick.
 Move over hollandaise; there’s a fresh, green contender shaking up the eggs Benedict game!

 And that, Hungry People, is how you shake up your eggs Benedict game without breaking a sweat—or the bank!
 Whether you’re an avocado aficionado or just looking to branch out from the usual hollandaise, this dish is bound to impress.
 With fresh ingredients and a bit of practice on that poaching technique, you’re well on your way to mastering a brunch favorite that’s as nourishing as it is delicious.
 Enjoy!

 Avocado Eggs Benedict

-- Split the English muffin using a fork then toast until golden brown.
-Spread on the avocado.
-Place the egg on top of the avocado and English muffin.
-Garnish with additional red pepper flakes and a dash of salt and pepper.
-Enjoy!
+- Place the poached egg on top of the avocado-smeared English muffin.
+To finish, sprinkle additional red pepper flakes and a dash of salt and pepper over the egg.